mdciotti/mdc.io/_drafts/qr-code-forensics.md

 photo_credit: "Public Domain Archives"
 photo_credit_url: "http://publicdomainarchive.com/public-domain-images-fire-wood-dark-night-black-orange-warm/"
 description: "An interactive exploration of how to extract the contents of an unscannable QR code"
+lede: "QR Codes are everywhere, from item tracking to product packaging to bitcoin addresses.
+They are incredibly resilient to damage and deformation, but what happens if no matter what you try, it still won't scan?
+It turns out we can still sometimes read the data by cracking it open manually."
 ---

 [![][fez-screen-preview]][fez-screen]{:class="pixelated"}